A report by Gartner states that 75% of employees at large organizations will have a video interaction more than three times daily. .

 - Budget constraints.
-Many organizations don’t allocate enough resources for properly developing their own internal communications system.
-Access to tools and resources is essential to develop high-quality internal communications.
+Many organizations don’t allocate enough resources to properly develop their own internal communications strategy and means of implementation.

 A study by Melcrum on the use of video in internal communication, states that 93% of 1,200 employees believe that video is a vital part of internal communication.
 Another report says that 54% of all employees expect to see video-oriented internal communication.
 They are also more likely to watch it than engage with other forms of content.

 For instance, they would rather watch a video than go through a long document about company policies.
+A video conference will almost always be viewed as preferable to combing through meeting notes.
 They can also watch videos using a variety of devices, when they’re on-the-go and at any time.

 Evidence is showing that people retain about 10 times the amount of information when it comes in video form.